mbinnun/MBPUP/README.md

 It includes many programming tools and development IDEs: Eclipse, Android Studio, Core Linux Dev Tools (gcc, g++, python), Java (both OpenJDK and Oracle), Free Pascal Compiler, MonoDevelop, Git, NodeJS, Angular CLI, Visual Studio Code, Gimp (for graphical design) and a lot more.<br />
 All these tools are ready to run, of course, out of the box on the live system.

-**Note:** The download file is big (about 4G), due to the very large amount of tools that are installed.
+**Note:** The download file is big (about 3 Gigabytes), due to the very large amount of tools that are installed.

 Download MBPUP-DEV version 1.3 ISO image:
 -